Corpus Christi, Texas: Civil Rights

-The Port of Corpus Christi was opened in 1926, and the Corpus Christi Naval Air Station was commissioned in 1941.

 In February 1929, the League of United Latin American Citizens (LULAC) was founded in Corpus Christi.
 This organization was created to battle racial discrimination against Hispanic people in the United States.
 Since its founding, LULAC has grown and now has a national headquarters in Washington, D.C.

 In March 1949, the American GI Forum (AGIF) was founded in Corpus Christi.
 Currently, AGIF focuses on veteran's issues, education, and civil-rights issues.
 This organization was founded after concerns over the segregation of Mexican-American veterans from other veterans groups and the denial of medical services based on race by the United States Department of Veterans Affairs.